spcameron/gradebook/project_docs/refactoring.md

 # Gradebook CLI Refactor Checklist

+- grep for 'return None' and change to 'return' for bail-outs
+- change "..." to "->"

 ## ⬆️ Core Infrastructure

 <!-- - [ ] Move `utils.py` to `core/utils.py` and update all import paths -->